ravikumarmn/ravikumarmn.github.io/_posts/2024-05-27-understanding-linear-regression-in-supervised-learning.md

 {% include notebooks/linear_regression.html %}

+If you appreciate the content, Feel free to share the blogs.

 ## **References**

 - **Supervised Learning:** Comprehensive details about supervised learning can be found in the Scikit-learn documentation.
 [Learn more about Supervised Learning.](https://scikit-learn.org/stable/supervised_learning.html)